Enrique Arancibia Clavel: Argentina

 The Argentine court confirmed this sentence in August 2004, ruling that crimes against humanity, including those committed during the Dirty War, have no statute of limitations in Argentina.

 Townley served 62 months of a 10-year sentence for his role in the assassination of Orlando Letelier.
 Townley's plea bargain for confessing to the Letelier assassination granted him immunity from further prosecution, preventing his extradition to Argentina on charges related to Prats' assassination.

-In 2004, an Argentine court convicted Arancibia and sentenced him to 12 years for the kidnapping and torture of Laura Elgueta and one other Chilean woman who had been living in Argentina.
+In 2004, an Argentine court convicted Arancibia and sentenced him to 12 years for the kidnapping and torture of Laura Elgueta and Sonia Díaz, two Chilean woman who had been living in Argentina.
 Elgueta later served as the press chief for former Minister of Defense Vivianne Blanlot.
 Although the Prats case remained open in Chile, Arancibia was released on parole in July 2007 due to technical reasons after spending nearly 20 years in prison in Argentina.

 Personal life and death

 On 28 April 2011, Arancibia was found by his partner with 10 to 12 stab wounds across his chest and back in his Buenos Aires apartment.
 At the time of his death Arancibia was running a taxi business.

 It was revealed posthumously that Arancibia was gay.